orbitdb-archive/orbit/ROADMAP.md

 ### Milestones and Goals

-See the [current milestone progress](https://github.com/haadcode/orbit/milestones) for milestone details.
+See the [milestone overview](https://github.com/haadcode/orbit/milestones) to check current progress.
 See each milestone for their individual goals and tasks.

 ##### Milestones and Goals: Q3/2016